© WILEY-VCH Verlag GmbH & Co. KGaA, Weinheim

 ChemPlusChem—A Genuinely Multidisciplinary Journal Centering on Chemistry is a peer-reviewed scientific journal tailored to multidisciplinary chemistry researchers from across the world.
 Fully comprehensive in its scope, ChemPlusChem publishes original papers describing new results that cover at least two different aspects (subfields) of chemistry or one of chemistry and one of another scientific discipline (one chemistry topic plus another one, hence the title ChemPlusChem).

-ChemPlusChem is co-owned by a group of European chemical societies (ChemPubSoc Europe); they are: the chemical societies of Austria (GÖCh), Belgium (SRC and KVCV), the Czech Republic (ČSCH), France (SFC), Germany (GDCh), Greece (AGS), Hungary (MKE), Italy (SCI), the Netherlands (KNCV), Poland (PTCh), Portugal (SPQ), Spain (RSEQ), and Sweden (SCS) as well as supported by the chemical societies of Slovakia (SCS) and Switzerland (SCG), and is published by Wiley-VCH.
-ChemPlusChem is a member of the growing family of ChemPubSoc Europe journals that include Chemistry—A European Journal, European Journal of Inorganic Chemistry, European Journal of Organic Chemistry, ChemBioChem, ChemCatChem, ChemElectroChem, ChemMedChem, ChemPhysChem, ChemSusChem, and ChemistryOpen.
+ChemPlusChem is co-owned by a group of European chemical societies (ChemPubSoc Europe); they are: the chemical societies of Austria (GÖCh), Belgium (SRC and KVCV), the Czech Republic (ČSCH), France (SFC), Germany (GDCh), Greece (AGS), Hungary (MKE), Italy (SCI), the Netherlands (KNCV), Poland (PTCh), Portugal (SPQ), Spain (RSEQ), and Sweden (SCS) with support from the chemical societies of Slovakia (SCS) and Switzerland (SCG).
+The journal is published by Wiley-VCH.
+ChemPlusChem is a member of the growing family of ChemPubSoc Europe journals that include Chemistry—A European Journal, European Journal of Inorganic Chemistry, European Journal of Organic Chemistry, ChemBioChem, ChemCatChem, ChemElectroChem, ChemMedChem, ChemPhotoChem, ChemPhysChem, ChemSusChem, ChemistrySelect and ChemistryOpen.
 The Journal is fully electronic and available online.
 ChemPlusChem publishes 12 online issues per year and succeeds the Collection of Czechoslovak Chemical Communications, which ceased publication at the end of 2011.

 ChemPlusChem publishes an attractive mix of Full Papers, Communications, Reviews, and Minireviews.
 Except for original research papers (Communications and Full Papers) all other article types are generally invited.
 Unsolicited manuscripts are welcome as long as they fit the scope of the journal.
 It would, however, be helpful if the Editor is informed of the topic and outline of a proposed Review or Minireview prior to submission.

-In particular, authors should reveal all sources of funding for the work presented in the manuscript and should declare any conflicts of interest.
-Authors should declare any conflict of interest in their cover letter to the editor, for example support of the research by companies who stand to profit from publication of the results.
+In particular, authors should reveal all sources of funding for the work presented in the manuscript and declare any conflict of interest in their cover letter to the editor, for example support of the research by companies who stand to profit from publication of the results.
 In cases of suspected plagiarism, submitted manuscripts will be checked with relevant software.
 Honorary authorship is forbidden, i.e., all co-authors of a manuscript must have contributed significantly to the work being described and/or to the writing of research proposals or the manuscript.
 In cases of more than three authors, the contribution of each author should be explained in the cover letter.
 Every author must be informed about the submission and must have agreed to it.

-Authors submitting a manuscript to ChemPlusChem for the first time are asked to characterize their main research interests with a maximum of five keywords from the Keyword List for Authors and Reviewers (see our Keyword List guidelines for details).
+Authors submitting a manuscript to ChemPlusChem for the first time are asked to characterize their main research interests with a maximum of five keywords from the Keyword List for Authors and Reviewers (see our basic keyword list for details).

 All manuscripts that are suitable for consideration will be peer reviewed and, if accepted for publication, edited with a view to clarity, brevity, and consistency.
 The conditions for publication are available on the journal′s homepage.
 Authors are welcome to suggest reviewers.

-If a manuscript was previously submitted to Angewandte Chemie, Chemistry–A European Journal, European Journal of Organic Chemistry, European Journal of Inorganic Chemistry, ChemCatChem or any other of ChemPlusChem′s sister journals, then please state the manuscript number of the previous submission in the cover letter.
+If a manuscript was previously submitted to Angewandte Chemie, Chemistry–A European Journal, ChemCatChem, ChemSusChem or any other of ChemPlusChem′s sister journals, then please state the manuscript number of the previous submission in the cover letter.
 This will help the peer-review process.

 If authors are mandated or want to make their publications freely available from the moment they are published (open access), ChemPlusChem offers such a service.
 In the OnlineOpen section on our homepage you can find all of the information about this subject.
 ChemPlusChem also complies with the request or mandate from research funding agencies, for example, the US National Institutes of Health (NIH), to make manuscripts freely available online in the unedited and not proof-read form after acceptance.